itsjordanmuller/2023-python-100-days/README.md

 ![Heads or Tails - Image 1](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-004/004-heads-or-tails-1.png)

+> Uses `random` module to get a random value for a coin flip, display ASCII art for coin
+>
+> A flip of a coin shows tails

 ![Heads or Tails - Image 2](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-004/004-heads-or-tails-2.png)

+> A flip of a coin shows heads

 In this exercise, I created a simple "Heads or Tails" program using Python's `random` module.
 This exercise demonstrates the use of random number generation and basic conditional logic.